mfiorina/sais_r_course/README.md

-# Programming for Professional Research Using R
+# R for Professional Research

 ## Johns Hopkins School of Advanced International Studies (SAIS) — Professional Skills Course

 ## Marc-Andrea Fiorina

-This repository will store the resources needed for the "Programming for Professional Research Using R" professional skills course.
+This repository will store the resources needed for the "R for Professional Research" professional skills course.

 Click on the links below to get access to: